MannCodes14/datascience-ecosystem/README.md

-# datascience-ecosystem
+# Data Science Ecosystem
-This repository contains the final assignment for the IBM Data Science course.
-It includes a Jupyter Notebook (DataScienceEcosystem.ipynb) summarizing Data Science tools, languages, libraries, and basic arithmetic operations, along with exercises showcasing Markdown and Python code cells.
+This repository contains the final assignment notebook for the IBM Data Science course.

+## Contents
+- **DataScienceEcosystem.ipynb** – Includes markdown and code cells for exercises 1-11.
+- Screenshots of completed exercises.

+## Key Topics
+- Data Science languages, libraries, and tools.
+- Markdown formatting in Jupyter.
+- Basic arithmetic operations in Python.
+- Time conversion (minutes to hours).